Hi! I'm Heather.

 I love to create pictures with words, paint on a canvas of soil, and cook food that tastes good and looks beautiful.
 I'm nourished by the ocean, northern climes, long walks in the woods, winters by the wood stove, and helping things grow (both people and plants!).

-I've received my BA from Carleton College, have my Permaculture Design Certificate, Reiki Adv 2nd Degree Certification, and am currently finishing up my Wellness Coaching Certification.
+I've received my BA from Carleton College, have my Permaculture Design Certificate, Reiki Adv 2nd Degree Certification, and am an Herbal Wellness Coach.
 I've also spent nearly decade of seasons on small sustainable farms, apprenticed with multiple herbalists, and taught everywhere from the decks of a schooner to a sugar shack under a full moon.
 I am always open to explore new places whether it's down the street or across the sea.